MV Funchal: Early service

+After making a few cruises with her original black hull, Funchal was repainted white in the spring of 1973.
+From 1973 to 1974, her routes varied, sailing from Dover, United Kingdom and Zeebrugge, Belgium down to the Azores, Madeira, the Canary Islands, and Cape Verde during the summer months, shifting to Rio de Janeiro for cruises along the South American coast during the winter.
+By this point, Funchal's owners were struggling financially, and, in early 1974, merged with their larger counterpart, Companhia Colonial de Navegação, to create Companhia Portuguesa de Transportes Marítimos (CPTM), with Funchal becoming part of the combined fleet.
+Later in 1974, following the revolution that toppled the Estado Novo regime, CPTM was nationalized by the new government.

+In 1976 CPTM placed Funchal under long-term charter to Greek businessman Georgios Potamianos, a member of the family that also controlled Epirotiki Lines (later known as Royal Olympic / Olympia Cruise Lines).
+Potamianos formed Arcalia Shipping Company to manage and market the ship, basing Funchal in Harwich, United Kingdom during the summer, running cruises around the Baltic Sea and Norwegian fjords, moving to Rio de Janeiro in the winter.

 Service with Classic International Cruises

 Funchal was the first vessel to join the Classic International Cruises fleet in 1984, and under that flag successfully served the British cruise market for over 20 years, carrying thousands of passengers.

-Having undergone extensive work in 2010, to comply with SOLAS 2010, Funchal went back to a Lisbon Shipyard in February 2011 for a lengthy refit, which would include changes to its power plant as well as passenger and crew cabins and public lounges.
+Having undergone extensive work in 2010, to comply with SOLAS 2010, Funchal went to a Lisbon Shipyard in February 2011 for a lengthy refit, which included changes to its power plant as well as passenger and crew cabins and public lounges.
 The idea was to make the ship fit for service for at least another ten years.
 In November 2011, she completed 50 years of service, always under the same name.
 However, in 2012, work stopped towards April with only 20% of the required work completed.
 Following Classic International Cruises' liquidation, in December 2012, the ship faced the threat of being sold for scrap.